benjaco-edu/dsalg-tries/README.md

 ## Code
-The code for our example with tries used for counting words in the complete works of Shakespeare can be found in the `src` folder,
+The code for our example with tries used for counting words in the complete works of Shakespeare can be found in the `src` folder.

 ## Our performance results